Start with great skin.

 Rest And Exercise –

-The more the skin is relaxed, the more the eyes are relaxed, the lesser premature aging and the lesser the dark circles at an early age.
+The more the skin is relaxed, the more the eyes are relaxed, the lesser the premature aging, and the lesser the dark circles at an early age.

 Exfoliate your skin twice a week –